 Sir John Templeton is known as one of the leading investment managers of the 20th century.
-A closer association is his name in Franklin Templeton, the fund house.
+A closer association you may recognise is Franklin Templeton, the money manager.

-Based on his experience, Templeton listed 16 Rules of Investment Success.
-Most of them will resonate with you.
-It’s highly likely you have heard of them or read them before.
+Templeton listed 16 Rules of Investment Success.
+Most of them will resonate with you even though you have heard or read them before.

 Here they are: